Resume Tips

 Should I mention the company name?

-Answer: Yes, when you're applying to a specific company.
-Our Builder includes company name when provided for maximum customization.
+Answer: Yes, when you are applying to a specific company.
+This shows genuine interest and customization.

 Can I use the same objective for multiple jobs?

-Summary vs objective: An objective states your goals; a summary highlights your achievements.
-Use our AI Builder to get the right one for your situation.
+Answer: An objective states your future goals; a summary highlights your past achievements.
+Use an objective for entry-level or career change situations.

 Do recruiters still read objectives?

-Answer: Yes when they're compelling.
+Answer: Yes when they are compelling.
 A strong objective makes the recruiter want to keep reading.
 A weak one makes them stop.

 From Examples to Execution: Your Next Steps